galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101/tutorial.md

 ## Sort the exons by SNPs count

-Now we have a list of all exons and the number of SNPs they contain, but we would like to know which exon has the *highest number* of SNPs.
+Now that we have a list of all exons, and the number of SNPs they contain, we would like to know which exon has the *highest number* of SNPs.
 We can do this by sorting the file on the second column.

 > ### {% icon hands_on %} Hands-on: Sorting
 >